million-views/packages/deepstate/docs/SPEC.md

   dynamic) if present on target.
 - Skips internal properties/symbols.
 Accesses values via proxy.
 Skips functions if `forJson`.
+- The behavior of `toJSON` (excluding computed properties) is consistent with the documented behavior in V1.

 ### 3.9.
 Actions (`attach`, `options.actions`)